james-priest/100-days-of-code-log-r2/README.md

 **Link to Work:**

 ---
+-->

 ## 73. Cracking the Case with Flexbox
 ### Day 73: November 23, 2017 - Thursday

 **Project:** Completed [Code School's Cracking the Case with Flexbox](https://www.codeschool.com/courses/cracking-the-case-with-flexbox)

-**Progress:** Spent five days with this course and coded lots of examples to make it sticks!
+**Progress:** Spent five days with this course and coded lots of examples to make it stick!

 [![Cracking the Case with Flexbox course](assets/images/code-school-flexbox.png)](assets/images/code-school-flexbox.png)

 **Thoughts:** I really enjoyed learning flexbox!
-It was something I put off because I had this fear that it might prove to be difficult and unintuitive.
+It was something I put off because I had this fear it might prove to be confusing and difficult to understand.
+This was not the case at all.

+Doing _floats_, _postioning_ and _clears_ always felt like a hack to me.
+This finally addresses that and provides clear-cut ways to align and format content in a way that makes sense.
 I didn't want to learn another layout spec that consisted of more tweaks and fixes than actual working code.

 This was not the case with flexbox.
-I can say I prefaced this course with Flexbox Froggy which provided a GREAT and gentle introduction to the basics of flexbox and the various key properties it uses.
+I can say I prefaced this course with [Flexbox Froggy](http://flexboxfroggy.com/) which provided a GREAT and gentle introduction to the basics of flexbox and the various css properties it uses.

 **Link to Work:**
+- [Flexbox code on GitHub](https://github.com/james-priest/code-exercises/tree/master/html_exercises/cracking-flexbox) - This is my sample code used to test different flexbox layouts and properties.

 ---
--->

 ## 72. CSS Grid Garden
 ### Day 72: November 14, 2017 - Tuesday